divine-16/divine-16.github.io/index.md

 # Divine Robelo's Portfolio

-I am a computer science major at CSUF and I plan on graduating in 2027.
+I am an electrical engineering major at CSUF and I plan on graduating in 2027.

-## Favorite CPSC 120L Labs
+## Favorite coding projects

 * Lab 3